 Cardinal Newman College based in Preston, Lancashire is the fourth highest performing Sixth Form College nationally and a wonderful place to study.
 With outstanding teachers, facilities and results, we are the place of choice for students across Lancashire.
 We are a happy and distinctive Catholic Sixth Form College, with a small and unique campus, welcoming students of all faiths and has a strong feeling of community.

 With a range of over 50 courses, from A Levels to Level 2 and Level 3 BTEC courses, we help our students to progress onto prestigious universities such as the Russell Group and rewarding careers.
 With outstanding teachers, facilities and results we are the place of choice for students in Lancashire.

 We are committed to the pursuit of academic excellence and wish to develop a community in which every student reaches their potential.
 We passionately believe that this can only be achieved if students enjoy their time at college and are allowed to thrive within a happy, safe and supportive environment.

 Cardinal Newman College is also part of the Maple Group.
 The Maple Group colleges are amongst England’s most successful providers of post-16 education.
 These colleges are renowned for exceptional performance and examination success; recognised by Ofsted for the consistently high quality of the learning experience provided.

-The class of 2018 achieved excellent A Level success with 77% of entries achieving High Grades (A*-B Grades or equivalent), a 99.6% A Level pass rate and 100% BTEC pass rate.
+The class of 2019 achieved excellent A Level success with 85% of entries achieving High Grades (A*-C Grades), a 99.4% A Level pass rate and 100% BTEC pass rate.
 The college is very proud of our students’ achievements.

-The amazing results topped off an exceptional year for the College, which included 1169 students gaining places at university, 310 of which were at Russell Group Universities.
-31 students gained places on Dentistry, Vet Science and Medicine courses and a record number of 13 students were offered places at Oxford or Cambridge University.
+The amazing results topped off an exceptional year for the College, which included the majority of our students progressing to university, 32% of which gained a place at the most selective Universities.
+32 students gained places on Dentistry, Vet Science and Medicine courses and a record number of 15 students were offered places at Oxford or Cambridge University.